(Published in GralsWelt 65/2011)

 What is going on in our densely populated country, which does not have essential raw material stores, but whose industry has prospered in the past through reliability, hard work and skill?

-Is it the recently much quoted “Confucian ethics” that advance young Asians better than our “zero-minded society” in the “democratic amusement park”?
+Is it the recently much-cited "Confucian ethics" that helps young Asians get ahead better than our "zero-buck society" with its spoiled "affluent kids" in the "democratic amusement park"?
 Or do the East Asians - as they themselves think - have a higher IQ than the Europeans?
-Perhaps because they have had to learn a very complex script for centuries?
+Perhaps because they have had to learn a highly complicated script for centuries?

 Are we in the process of connectings